mannansiddiqui/AWS-managed-EKS-cluster/README.md

 ![62](https://user-images.githubusercontent.com/74168188/191017233-b1b29ffb-5600-42e9-880a-d05dd9f7dc41.png)

-With your new package.json file, run npm install.
-If you are using npm version 5 or later, this will generate a package-lock.json file which will be copied to your Docker image.

-Then, create a server.js file that defines a web app.
+Then, create a server.js file that defines a web app using the Express.js framework.

 ```
 'use strict';